-As principal of Giannini Sports Consultants, LLC, he advises Conference USA, ESPN and the Marmot Boca Raton Bowl in addition to his work with the Popeyes Bahamas Bowl.
+As principal of Giannini Sports Consultants, LLC, he advises Conference USA, ESPN and the Boca Raton Bowl in addition to his work with the Bahamas Bowl.

-As a bowl executive, Giannini developed the Blockbuster Bowl in 1990, now the Russell Athletic Bowl, the most-successful first-year bowl in history, and he was senior advisor to both the Popeyes Bahamas Bowl and Boca Raton Bowl for their inaugural 2014 games.
+As a bowl executive, Giannini developed the Blockbuster Bowl in 1990, now the Russell Athletic Bowl, the most-successful first-year bowl in history, and he was senior adviser to both the Bahamas Bowl and Boca Raton Bowl for their inaugural 2014 games.

 Giannini served as athletic director at Southern Miss from 1999-2012.
 During his tenure, Southern Miss captured 13 Conference USA championships, including three football titles, two regular season and two tournament crowns in both baseball and softball and one in volleyball and men’s basketball.
 Under his direction, the football team enjoyed 13 consecutive winning seasons and 12 bowl appearances.
 The baseball team played in nine consecutive NCAA regionals.